|

 Neurosurgery.

-Dr. Saris
+Dr. Saris completed

-General Hospital during which he studied under such internationally-known
+Hospital during which he studied under such internationally-known

 surgeons as Drs.
 Robert Ojemann, Peter Black, and Nicholas Zervas.